-Title: Proposed Revenue Budget and Capital Programme 2019/20 and Medium Term
+Title: Revenue Budget and Capital Programme 2019/20 and Medium Term Financial

-Financial Plan
+Plan

-Summary: Subject to consultation which runs to 3 February 2019, this report presents the proposed revenue budget; capital programmes and latest forecast for the Programme for Growth for 2019/20 to 2021/22.
+Summary: This report presents the Executive's proposed revenue budget; capital programmes and latest forecast for the Programme for Growth for 2019/20 to 2021/22.
 The 2019/20 budgets show a forecasted balanced budget after taking into account planned savings and reserve drawdowns.